FloStone/larabackend/README.md

 `{`<br>
 	`$this->view(Model::class);`<br>
 `}`

-Remember that in Laravel 5.1 you can use `::class` to indicate the class you want to pass through.
-You can also use a string if you wish

-`$this->view('App\Models\MyModel')`

 To add parts to the view like a table where the content should be displayed you need to use the addTable method